coocood/freecache/README.md

 ##How it is done
 FreeCache avoids GC overhead by reducing the number of pointers.
 No matter how many entries stored in it, there are only 512 pointers.
+The data set is sharded into 256 segments by the hash value of the key.
+Each segment has only two pointers, one is the ring buffer that stores keys and values, the other one is the index slice which used to lookup for an entry.
+Each segment has its own lock, so it supports high concurrent access.

 ##License
 The MIT License